karma-runner/karma/docs/intro/02-configuration.md

 ```

 ## Starting Karma
-When starting karma, you can pass a path to the configuration file as an argument.
+When starting Karma, you can pass a path to the configuration file as an argument.

 By default, Karma will look for `karma.conf.js` in the current directory.
 ```bash